 Food Tour FAQs

 Where is the pickup and drop off?

-We start our tour at Saint Mark United Methodist Church at 781 Peachtree St NE, Atlanta, GA 30308 (corner 5th Street/Peachtree NE Street) Meet at church steps.
-Paid parking is available at 833 Peachtree St NE Atlanta, GA 30308.
+This food tour starts at Saint Mark United Methodist Church at 781 Peachtree St NE, Atlanta, GA 30308 (corner 5th Street/Peachtree NE Street) Meet at church steps.
+Paid parking is available at 749 Peachtree Street NE (entrance is off 4th St) and 715 Peachtree Street NE (entrance is off 3rd St) Atlanta, GA 30308.
 If you would like to ride MARTA (our subway system) we are halfway between Midtown and North Avenue stations, and we end our tour very close to Midtown Station.

 Are cameras allowed on tours?

 Yes, and we encourage photos on this fun, picturesque tour.
 However, video cameras or tape recorders are not permitted.

 How much do we walk on the walking tours?

 One mile.
 We recommend wearing proper walking shoes for uneven streets/sidewalks, steep grades and pavement.

 What shoes should we wear on the walking tours?